peter-indeelabs/AWS-openfoam/README.md

 Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.

-Use this to tail log files from CFD output files.
+This is set-up so user can tail log files from CFD output files and monitor the runs (Do not submit job manually from session manager).

 The following commands are useful: